chadmckell/MoogVCFTrap/C++/README.txt

 Below are instructions for compiling the source code and running the VST plugin.
+Please note that these files are currently under construction.

 1. Open Projucer v5.2.0 or later (see juce.com/projucer).